R

 EasyBuild R

-This will load the gateway module tools/prod which will allow you to view modules which are currently in the production software stack, next to the older, to be deprecated R modules.
+module purge is useful if you have loaded other modules that may interfere, otherwise it's not necessary.
+This will also load the gateway module tools/prod which will allow you to view modules which are currently in the production software stack.

-Remember, that the login nodes are only there for pre- and post-processing of jobs, not for running extensive calculations, specially if they are heavy on the file system.
-If you need to run jobs interactively, please refer to the interactive job-requests to the queue.
+Remember, that the login nodes are not for running extensive calculations, especially if they are heavy on the file system.
+If you need to run jobs interactively, please look at the interactive queue section.

 To begin, following the instructions in the Conda application guide to setup Conda for your account.
 Assuming you have done this, the following set of instructions would create an environment called r413 containing R version 4.1.3.